Jos Latour

 Teaching

-Teaching & Mentorship (to date, 2024) 2023 – to date Mentor of Dr Olena Mazu, neonatologist in Ukrain, in the Mentorship Programme of the European Society of Pediatric Research.
-2021 – to date Mentor of Dr Christopher Schwartz, neonatologist in Germany, in the Mentorship Programme of the European Society of Pediatric Research.
-2017 – to date Lecturer at Master Advanced Nursing Practice (Module International Nursing Leadership) at Hogeschool Arnhem Nijmegen, HAN University of Applied Sciences, The Netherlands.
-2015 – to date Module Lead and lecturer of the Qualitative Research Methods module (Master level module), University of Plymouth, UK.
+Teaching & Mentorship: Mentor of Dr Olena Mazu, neonatologist in Ukrain, in the Mentorship Programme of the European Society of Pediatric Research.
+2021 – 2025.
+Mentor of Dr Christopher Schwartz, neonatologist in Germany, in the Mentorship Programme of the European Society of Pediatric Research.
+2017 – 2024.
+Lecturer at Master Advanced Nursing Practice (Module International Nursing Leadership) at Hogeschool Arnhem Nijmegen, HAN University of Applied Sciences, The Netherlands.
+2015 – to 2025.
+Lecturer of the Qualitative Research Methods module (Master level module), University of Plymouth, UK.

 Contact Jos